Island hopping on Croatian islands

 The island of Brac

-Three places on the island can be reached by ferry from Split: Bol, Milna and Supetar.
+Three places on the Brac Island can be reached from Split by ferry: Bol, Milna and Supetar.
 Brac is known for its sandy beaches.
-But there are also places of interest that are worth visiting.
+But there are also sights that are worth visiting.
 The Dragonja Grotto, for example.
 Or the Dominican monastery in Bol.
-The connoisseurs among you can look forward to good cheese, lamb and fish, which you can best wash down with a sip of schnapps or a glass of Bolski Plavac.
-That's what the local wine is called.
+The connoisseurs among you can look forward to good cheese, lamb and fish, which is best washed down with a sip of schnapps or a glass of Bolski Plavac.
+This is what the local wine is called.

-That must be in the suitcase for a beach holiday in Croatia
+This is a must for a beach vacation in Croatia Case

 - Use our Checklist beach vacation Pack for the suitcase and don't forget anything for your equipment for a beach vacation